 - 1. Establish a class frame (or potential space) for exploring psychoanalytic theories. - 2.
 Familiarize ourselves with the 'family tree' of psychoanalytic theories & approaches. - 3.
 Establish a frame for critiquing/discussing the strengths and limitations of the ideas covered in this course. - 4.
 Articulate critical components of a psychodynamic perspective / explore 'trans-theoretical' concepts. - 5.
 Identify and reflect on the inextricable links between individual/intrapsychic and social/cultural/systemic. - 6.
 Identify a range of perspectives on how the human mind is structured. - 7.
 Explore perspectives on 'drive' or the impulses shaping the mind's development. - 8.
 Critically consider classical and contemporary views of the unconscious. - 9.
 Consider how one 'listens for' and works with the unconscious. - 10.
 Identify and critically reflect on how psychoanalysis conceived trauma and its impact on human functioning. - 11.
 Define the role of defensive processes and elaborate on their relative utility or drawbacks in human functioning. - 12.
 Explore types of defenses, their classification, and how they may shed insight into an individual's relative health or suffering. - 13.
 Briefly explore types of interventions used to facilitate change in psychoanalytic treatments. - 14.
 Define and explore applications of 'interpretation' as a clinical intervention. - 15.
 Explore how early interactions with caregivers contribute to human development and patterns of interpersonal relationships across the lifespan. - 16.
 Describe the mechanisms of relational trauma and its impact on human functioning in object relations/developmental terms. - 17.
 Introduce clinical intervention as a separate and distinct but parallel to 'caregiver' interventions. - 18.
 Illustrate applications of analytic theory to child psychotherapy. - 19.
 Explore the relationship between child and adult psychoanalysis with attention to developmental themes. - 20.
 Define the clinical constructs of transference and countertransference. - 21.
 Critically reflect on differing opinions about the role of transference and countertransference in the clinical exchange. - 22.
 Identify how relationship patterns established early in life emerge in the context of analytic treatment. - 23.
 Explore the function of enactments as a form of communication, assessment, and substrate for clinical intervention. - 24.
 Explore interpersonal approaches to intervention; how psychoanalytic practitioners work with affect, developmental arrests/derailments, and problematic relational schema. - 25.
-Articulate contemporary relational perspectives on the unconscious and how race influences the construction of this intersubjective space. - 26.
-Explore how the 'cultural third' inhabits and influences our analytic practice both in the clinical space and in our training institutes. - 27.
-Explore approaches to addressing historical, identity-based trauma with attention to our social locations. - 28.
-Demonstrate the capacity to critically reflect on our individual and collective learning in this class.
+Articulate contemporary relational perspectives on the unconscious and how race influences the construction of this intersubjective space.

+- 26. Explore how the 'cultural third' inhabits and influences our analytic practice both in the clinical space and in our training institutes. - 27.
+Explore specific subjectivities of historically marginalized populations. - 28.
+Identify both critiques and possibilities of psychoanalytic theory and practice as it relates to supporting individuals with diverse intersectional identities. - 29.
+Explore approaches to addressing historical, identity-based trauma with attention to our own social locations. - 30.
+Demonstrate the capacity to critically reflect on our individual and collective learning in this class - 31.
+Intentionally address the ending of the class's time together and identify potential next steps to continue learning.